 It’s spring and many are excited about planting a garden.
 I love to frequent several gardening forums and note that “newbies” frequently jump the gun, planting so early that their crops will die or be severely stunted.
 This is true with many crops but it’s especially true of sweet potatoes.
-Sweet potatoes love heat.
+Sweet potatoes love the heat.
 They HATE to be chilled.
 A crop failure may be the result of exposure to chilly temps, even if the plants survive.

 Most crops shouldn’t be touched by frost.
 Sweet potatoes shouldn’t even be chilled.

-Sweet potatoes love heat.
+Sweet potatoes love the heat.
 They need heat.
 They’re tropical in origin and it shows in their needs.
 See our feature photo, above?
 That was taken on March 1, 2014, the last year I started my roots sprouting way too early.
-I bedded the roots on February 1, that year, spending more than I cared to think on heating, in order to get them to sprout on our sun porch.
+I bedded the roots on February 1, that year, spending more than I cared to think about heating, in order to get them to sprout on our sun porch.
 By March 1, we were months away from planting time and the slips (stems used for cuttings) were already oversize.
 Amazingly…

 I had customers, wanting to purchase slips by the middle of March

 even though it was still too cool outside for planting.
 We had a really hard freeze on April 15, and in another year had hard frost as late as May 7.
 One ought to plant their sweet potato slips when nights are warm.
 I interpret “warm” to mean that I can be outside, even in the wee hours of the morning, before sunrise, and be comfortable without wearing a sweater.